MILITARY RAILROADS

 |

-The Brooklyn Navy Yard received ship building supplies and coal as well as general freight via carfloat.
+As for rail traffic, the Brooklyn Navy Yard received ship building supplies and coal as well as general freight via carfloat.
 It would be responsible not only for the hull construction of a vessel, but all the interior spaces as well, which basically means anything that was required in the construction of those vessels, was brought in.

 |